JeremiahCheatham/archlinux/README.md

 ### Create hostname
 You will need to choose a name that this machine will be called on the network.
 An example would me "Chromebook".
-Replace NAME with your chosen hostname.
+Replace MYHOST with your chosen hostname.

-    # echo NAME > /etc/hostname
+    # echo MYHOST > /etc/hostname

 ### Create hosts
-We also need to create a host file.
-Replace NAME with your chosen hostname in each command below.
+We also need to create a hosts file.
+All 3 lines below create the hosts file.

     # echo "127.0.0.1       localhost" > /etc/hosts

     # echo "::1             localhost" >> /etc/hosts

+Replace (both) MYHOST with your chosen hostname in the command below.

-    # echo "127.0.0.1       $MYNAME.localdomain $MYNAME" >> /etc/hosts
+    # echo "127.0.0.1       MYHOST.localdomain MYHOST" >> /etc/hosts

+### Create a user
+We need to create a new user with sudo privialges.
+Replace MYUSER below with your desired new user name.

+    # useradd -m MYUSER -G wheel

+Give your new user a password.

+    # passwd MYUSER

+### Create root password
+Give the root user password too.

+    # passwd

+### Set keymap for SDDM
+The KDE login manager SDDM will need it's own keymap setting.
+For example gb for United Kingdom.

     # echo "setxkbmap gb" > /usr/share/sddm/scripts/Xsetup

+### Fix KDE fallback cursor
+KDE will sometimes fallback to the Adwaita cursor.
+Change the default to breeze.

     # sed -i 's/Adwaita/breeze_cursors/' /usr/share/icons/default/index.theme

-    # useradd -m $MYNAME -G wheel
-    # passwd $MYNAME
+### Boot into new Arch Linux
+We need to exit the chroot environment.

-    # passwd
+    # exit

+Now we need to reboot into the new Arch Linux system.
+Be sure to remove the USB at shutdown and let it boot into the new system.

-reboot
+    # reboot

+## Finale configuration

     # timedatectl set-timezone Europe/London
     # timedatectl set-ntp true